discordjs/discord.js/README.md

 ## Contributing

-Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the [documentation](https://discord.js.org/#/docs).
+Before creating an issue
+, please ensure that it hasn't already been reported/suggested, and double-check the [documentation](https://discord.js.org/#/docs).
 See [the contribution guide](https://github.com/discordjs/discord.js/blob/main/.github/CONTRIBUTING.md) if you'd like to submit a PR.